DeadShot8101/DeadShot8101/README.md

 - 👯 I’m looking to collaborate on **Open Source**

-- 🤝 I’m looking for help with **html/css/js/npm, Frondend development**
+- 🤝 I’m looking for help with **html/css/js/npm, Frontend development**

 - 💬 Ask me about **anything**